ACADEMIC DEGREES AND CERTIFICATES

 If the review panel recommends rescoring of the essay, that recommendation will be transmitted in writing with a copy of the essay to the Office of the System Director of the Regents' Testing Program.
 Three experienced Regents' essay scorers not involved in the initial scoring will follow the normal procedures for scoring the essay portion of the Regents' Test.
 The decision of this panel will be final.
 Clayton State University will notify the student of the result if the rescored essay passes.

-All questions concerning scheduling and administering of the Regents' Test should be directed to the Assessment Center in the Learning Center.
+All questions concerning scheduling and administering of the Regents' Test should be directed to the Learning Center in the Library Building.

-All questions concerning Regents' Test policy and requirements should be directed to the Regents' Test Coordinator in the Department of Learning Support.
+All questions concerning Regents' Test policy and requirements should be directed to the Regents' Test Coordinator in the Department of Learning Support (lower level Library Building).

 The details for each program are in the chapters for each school.